 Primetime Ratings: NBC Wins With Potent ‘This Is Us’

-NBC had the top score in Tuesday ratings, with This Is Us leading the way to a 1.0 in viewers 18-49, per the Nielsen overnights, and a 5 share.
-That squeaked by the 0.9/5 that CBS posted.
+NBC cruised to the primetime win Tuesday, as a hot This Is Us led the network to a 1.9 score in viewers 18-49, per the Nielsen overnights, and a 7 share.
+That beat the 1.3/5 put up by CBS.

-Ellen’s Game of Games started off prime for NBC at a flat 1.0 and This Is Us lost 7% for a 1.3.
-New Amsterdam rated a flat 0.7.
+Ellen’s Game of Games was off 18% at 1.8 and This Is Us, providing a peek at how Jack Pearson might perish, did a flat 2.5.
+Chicago Med closed out prime down 13% at 1.3.

 The television industry's top news stories, analysis and blogs of the day.